Insight • Search & content

 The strategic shift

 Zero-click SEO is not about fighting AI search.
-It is about adapting to a new reality where visibility takes multiple forms.
-Being cited as an authority in an AI answer may be more valuable than ranking tenth in traditional results.
+It is about adapting to a search landscape where visibility takes more than one form.
+Being cited as an authority in an AI answer may be more valuable than sitting tenth in traditional results.

-The creative agencies that thrive will be those that produce genuinely expert, well-structured, original content that AI systems recognize as authoritative—and that offer enough depth and value on-site that people who do click through are rewarded.
+The creative agencies that do well will be the ones producing genuinely expert, well-structured, original content that AI systems recognise as authoritative - and that still gives people enough depth and value on site that a click feels worthwhile.

 If you want to audit your content strategy for AI search readiness, get in touch.
 We help creative businesses stay discoverable as search evolves.